4d/docs/website/translated_docs/fr/Concepts/identifiers.md

 ## Propriétés (attributs) d'objets

-When object notation is enabled, you designate an object attribute (also called object property) by placing a point (".") between the name of the object (or attribute) and the name of the attribute.
+When object notation is enabled, you designate an object attribute (also called object property) by placing a point (".") between the name of the object (or attribute) and the name of the attribute. between the name of the object (or attribute) and the name of the attribute.
 Un nom d'attribut peut contenir jusqu'à 255 caractères et est sensible à la casse.

 Voici quelques exemples :
 ```4d